Timusan/timusan.github.io/ja/postset/nikola-web.md

 Next we can build our actual template files used for rendering out the final HTML.

-**Warning: I altered each tmpl file more of less to fit my needs for Shisaa.jp.
+**Warning: I altered each tmpl file more of less to fit my needs for shisaa.be.
 I do not make use of comments or multilingual features.
 Please review the tmpl files from the Orphan theme if you would like to see the original theme code!**

 Because we need quite some HTML and a lot of Mako structures in our template files it can get very unreadable, very quickly.
 To prevent this, it is a good practice to make use of Mako's *definition blocks*.